Oral Cancer: Overview

 What is oral cancer?

-Cancer is made of changed cells that grow out of control.
-The changed (abnormal) cells
+Cancer starts when cells change (mutate) and grow out of control.
+The changed (abnormal)

-often grow to form a lump or mass called a tumor.
-Cancer cells can also grow into
+cells often grow to form a lump or mass called a tumor.
+Cancer cells can also grow

-(invade) nearby areas.
-And they can spread to other parts of the body.
-This is called
+into (invade) nearby areas.
+They can spread to other parts of the body, too.
+This

-dentist usually finds oral cancer in its early stages because the mouth can be easily
+often finds oral cancer in its early stages because the mouth and lips are easy to

 Who is at risk for oral cancer?

 A risk factor is anything that may increase your chance of having a disease.
 The exact

 cause of someone’s cancer may not be known.
 But risk factors can make it more likely

 for a person to have cancer.
 Some risk factors may not be in your control.
 But others